 Effective Fall 2007, all schools at the University will follow one standard for the electronic filing of Thesis and Dissertations (ETD process).

 Each graduation candidate is responsible for knowing and respecting the ETD process and meeting the standards of Duquesne University, as presented in the “Electronic Thesis and Dissertation Guidelines.”
 Candidates must refer to the guidelines for general format, recommended style, types of font and print quality, line spacing, margins, headings, pagination, references, and how to present tables/figures/equations.
 The Guidelines also include illustrated pages of the procedures graduation candidates must follow.

 Outline of the ETD process (students should refer to the Guidelines for a comprehensive overview):

 - Attend an ETD workshop designed to prepare students for writing a dissertation or thesis

 - Create your ETD (PDF version) and submit to committee prior to the defense date

 - Receive final approval from Committee after the defense

 - Obtain and complete all required forms (ETD checklist, ETD approval form, Formatting checklist, and the ProQuest publishing agreement form and paperwork).
-All required forms are available at the Gumberg Library and at the ETD Blackboard organization site at http://www.blackboard.duq.edu.
+All required forms are available at the Gumberg Library.
 In addition, students and their Committees are responsible for identifying and completing all required and optional forms pertinent to their scholarly activity.

 - Burn the original (word processing) and PDF versions of your document to a CD.